Thanks to The Baby Sleep Site for sponsoring this conversation and providing helpful tips!

 Sleep issues we experienced when our child was an Infant

 When Baby H was a newborn, he ate a lot.
 I often got only an hour between the end of one feeding (which took almost an hour on its own) until the next.
-This improved somewhat when we emerged from the newborn state, but he still woke often and fed multiple times a night for a long time.
-This was obviously difficult when I returned to work but we did our best to streamline nighttime feedings and reduce the duration each waking required.
+This improved somewhat when we emerged from the newborn stage, but he still woke often and fed multiple times a night for a long time.
+This was obviously difficult when I returned to work but we did our best to streamline nighttime feedings and reduce the duration of each waking required.

 When he was six months old, we moved him to a crib in his own room and soon began to attempt sleep training.
 I read about the various methods of sleep training and my husband and I started to ease into training.
 We started with the gentle sleep training approach, establishing a routine and slowly reducing the time we rocked, etc. We did the pick-up-put-down method for a while, but that seemed to make bedtime last so long.
 Sometimes it would take us an hour to get Baby H to fall asleep.
 He was just incredibly fussy and if we weren’t holding him, he acted like the world was ending.